Stop Blushing over Rosacea and Facial Redness

-Rosacea is typically treated with either topical creams or oral medications.
-One is no less effective than the other.
+Rosacea treatments include topical creams or oral medications.
+However, one is no less effective than the other.
 It is important to consult with a board-certified dermatologist to get the correct prescription for your skin.
-Our providers can even get you set on a rosacea-friendly skincare regimen to help reduce your symptoms.
+Our providers will get you set on an effective skincare regimen to help reduce your symptoms.

-- IPL – Rosacea can be treated with Intense Pulsed Light by reducing inflammation, redness and texture.
-Typically, patients need 3-4 sessions to clear up persistent rosacea.
+- IPL – Rosacea can be treated with Intense Pulsed Light by reducing inflammation, redness, and texture.
+Typically, patients need 3-4 sessions to clear up persistent facial redness.

 - HydraFacial – HydraFacial is a medical-grade facial treatment.
-It can be used to treat rosacea by exfoliating the uppermost layer of the skin.
-It also helps target skin redness, pores and bumps.
+They treat facial redness and pigmentation by exfoliating the uppermost layer of the skin.
+It also helps target pores and textured skin.

 - CoolPeel – A CoolPeel treatment is a non-invasive procedure targeting the outermost layer of skin.
-This treatment is used to address problem spots on the skin such as sun damage, wrinkles, acne scars and rosacea.
+This treatment addresses problem spots on the skin such as sun damage, wrinkles, acne scars, and facial redness.

-- Microneedling w/PRP – Microneedling is a collagen-induction therapy procedure and is used to reduce skin discoloration caused by rosacea.
+- Microneedling w/PRP – Microneedling is a collagen-induction therapy procedure and is used to reduce skin discoloration.

-It is important to understand there is no cure for rosacea.
-These cosmetic procedures can only help with reducing certain symptoms associated with rosacea.
+It is important to understand there is no cure.
+These cosmetic procedures can only help with reducing certain symptoms.